enkidevs/curriculum/sql/dql/write/delete-clause.md

 ---
 ## Content

-The `DELETE` clause enables users to delete data from a table.
+The `DELETE` clause lets users delete data from a table.
 We can specify which rows to delete using the `WHERE` clause, otherwise all records will be deleted.

 Consider the `egg_group` table: